nadialefebvre/project-express-api/README.md

-# Week 17: Project Express API
+# Project Sweetest API

+Weekly project for Technigo's bootcamp, week 17: build an API with Express

 This week's project was to create an API using Express with RESTful endpoints.